FredHamprecht/ml-and-physics/README.md

 Please report any errors by opening an issue.

-If you want to contribute more directly by editing the latex source, shoot me an email.
+If you want to contribute more directly, shoot me an email.